redbear/Duo/docs/firmware_deployment_guide.md

-# Duo Firmware Deployment Guide
+# Duo: Firmware Deployment Guide
 ---

 The Duo is installed the customed Particle Firmware by default before shipped out.
 You can manage the firmware using dfu-util, Arduino IDE, Duo App, DuoSetupCLI, Particle CLI, Particle Cloud, Ymodem and OpenOCD.